 Our engineering team can redesign a conveyor to fit your application needs.
 Our experienced staff will evaluate your goals and restrictions and provide a plan for a cost-effective conveyor retrofit.

-Poor design and sizing of the existing conveyors complicated by incorrect flight selection meant the conveyors could not handle the required loads or the characteristics of the material.
+CHALLENGE: Poor design and sizing of the existing conveyors complicated by incorrect flight selection meant the conveyors could not handle the required loads or the characteristics of the material.
 The material handling challenges lead to conveyor failure and unplanned downtime.

-A Pulp & Paper facility in Northwestern Pennsylvania had extensive issues with conveyor corrosion and subsequent failure on the salt cake handling system due to the corrosive vapor that was generated when the cake was introduced to a black liquor tank.
+CHALLENGE: A Pulp & Paper facility in Northwestern Pennsylvania had extensive issues with conveyor corrosion and subsequent failure on the salt cake handling system due to the corrosive vapor that was generated when the cake was introduced to a black liquor tank.
 The corrosion led to high maintenance requirements and frequent downtime due to corresponding failure.